SimonClarke9/patterns/projects/aws-s3-data-platform/readme.md

 - Processed Layer
 - Curated Layer

+## Data Governance ##
 ### Versioning ###
 Implement version control for dataset (schemas) in both raw and processed layersto track change.
-## Governance ##
 ### Access Control ###
 - AWS IAM roles and policy to enfore least-priviledge access.
+Implement access controls using AWS IAM and encrypt data at rest and in transit.
-- Implement fine-grained access controles using AWS Lake Formention or AWS Glue Data Catalog
+- Implement fine-grained access controles using AWS Lake Formention or AWS Glue Data Catalog.
+- Use AWS Lake Formation for managing data permissions and governance.

 ### Metadata and Cataloging ###
 - Use AWS Glue=for automatic schema discovery and metadata management.
 - Maintain a centralised catalog to make datasets searchable and document their lineage.